g-a-c/g-a-c.github.io/content/projects/contributions/_index.md

 -->

-A collection of efforts to which I contributed, but did not create.
-Contributing back to Open Source projects is a strong passion of mine, and requires a considerate approach to learn norms, standards and approach for each community for a successful merge!
+A collection of items which I contributed, but did not originally create.
+Contributing back to Open Source projects is an interest of mine; I enjoy the technical challenges (both in performing root cause analysis, and if I can, contributing a fix myself), and I find it satisfying raising detailed bug tickets for issues which _I've_ experienced knowing that I might also be saving someone else time in future.